Kamisis12/TheUnknownVariable/README.md

 # TheUnknownVariable
-Makes the BT difficulty display missrepresent difficulty.
-In order to create feeling of real risk.
+Makes the BT difficulty display missrepresent difficulty in order to create feeling of real risk.

+Structure:
 It is prefix harmony replace patch.

 Variables